-Team members in the Portal and Umbraco Backoffice users
+Team members in the Project Portal

 Team member roles

 Roles for each environment can be set on the Edit Team page available from the Settings dropdown.
+Permissions can be set per environment.
+For example, a user can have Write access on the Development environment, and Read access on the Live environment.

-Team Member Permissions in the Umbraco Back Office
+Team Member Permissions in the Umbraco Backoffice

 By default all team members created through the Portal are created as admin users in the backoffice.
 This can be overwritten by adding custom rules to the CloudUsers.config file in the /config directory.